 The $E(QM;CPS^{})$ computed via the ONIOM trick includes the coulomb self-energy among the background point charges.
-This energy differs from the electrostatic energy for the SS and should be subtracted to obtain the real $E(QM;CPS^{})$ .
+This energy differs from the electrostatic energy for the SS and should be subtracted to obtain the real $E(QM;CPS^{})$.
 The QMMM program thus carries out an additional MM calculation by use of TINKER to evaluate these interactions so that they can be subtracted.

-Concerning the external option, through which the Gaussian optimizer can be invoked to do geometry optimization, we found that different versions of Gaussian (g03.b01, g03.c01, g03.c01, g03.c01, g03.c01, g03.c01, g03.c01, g03.c01, g03.c01, g03.c01, g03.e01, g03.e01, g09.a02, g09.e01, and g16.a03) require slightly different procedures to invoke the external option.
-More specifically, the input and output files required for the g03.d01, g03.e01, g09.a02, g09.e01, and g16.a03 version are in the scratch directory, while those of the g03.c01 and g03.b01 versions are in the directory where the Gaussian input files are located.
+Concerning the external option, through which the Gaussian optimizer can be invoked to do geometry optimization, we found that different versions of Gaussian (g03.b01, g03.c01, g03.d01, g03.e01, g09.a02, g09.e01, g16.a03, g16.b01, and g16.c01) require slightly different procedures to invoke the external option.
+More specifically, the input and output files required for the g03.d01, g03.e01, g09.a02, g09.e01, g16.a03, g16.b01, and g16.c01 versions are in the scratch directory, while those of the g03.c01 and g03.b01 versions are in the directory where the Gaussian input files are located.
 Thus, the program includes different shuttle scripts for calling different versions of Gaussian.
 The user can select the approriate script for his or her calculations.
 See also Section 8.A.
 Installation Instructions for more details.

-A special note about the use of Gaussian 09 and Gaussian 16 is that we have made QMMM compatible with Gaussian09.a02, Gaussian09.e01, and Gaussian16.a03 for most QM/MM calculations.
+A special note about the use of Gaussian 09 and Gaussian 16 is that we have made QMMM compatible with Gaussian09.a02, Gaussian09.e01, Gaussian16.a03, Gaussian16.b01 and

+Gaussian16.c01 for most QM/MM calculations.
 However, we found that the default settings for external optimization in Gaussian 09 and Gaussian16 are different from those in Gaussian 03, and one may get slightly different results when using Gaussian 03, Gaussian 09, and Gaussian 16.
-Therefore, for the test runs in the package, Gaussian 03.e01 is used for test2001-test2060, Gaussian 09.a02 is used for test2061-test2065, Gaussian 09.e01 is used for test2066-test2067, and Gaussian 16.a03 is used for test2068.
+Therefore, for the test runs in the package, Gaussian03.e01 is used for test2001-test2060, Gaussian09.e01 is used for test2061-test2067 and test2070, Gaussian16.b01 is used for test2068 and test2069.